 If you do the absolute minimum to satisfy the swap, you will get a five from me but not a heart.
-I expect nothing more for myself.
-I can't afford to send a lot of extras to people but I do try to write a note with each swap, which I hope people will find interesting.
+I expect nothing more from anyone for myself.
+I can't afford to send a lot of extras to people but I do try to write a note with each swap, which I hope people will find interesting and appreciate.

-Best Wishes, have fun swapping, and (as we say in northern New England) Take Care!
+Best Wishes, have fun swapping, and Take Care!